bbrister/SIFT3D/doc/INSTALL_WINDOWS.md

 This program has been successfully compiled and executed on the following Windows platforms:
 * Windows 8 64-bit, using [TDM-GCC](http://tdm-gcc.tdragon.net/) 5.10 and CMake 3.3.1
+* Windows 7 64-bit, using the same

+In addition, the compiled C libraries have been linked to on the following platforms:
+* Windows 7 64-bit, using Visual Studio 2012

 Please follow the instructions below to compile and install SIFT3D from source.